devforth/adminforth/adminforth/documentation/docs/tutorial/03-Customization/13-standardPagesTuning.md

 ## Fields Grouping

 In some cases, you may want to organize data fields into specific groups for better structure and clarity.
 For example, you could create a "Main Info" group to include columns like title, description, country, and apartment_image.
 Another group, "Characteristics," could hold attributes such as price, square_meter, number_of_rooms, property_type, and listed.
 Any values without a specified group will be categorized under "Other."
+You can also specify the page on which you want to create or disable groups.

 ```typescript title="./resources/apartments.ts"
  resources: [